How to Get a Plumber License in Connecticut

 Do I need a college degree to become a plumber in Connecticut?

 No. Connecticut does not require a college degree.
-You only need to complete the 0 hours of approved pre-license courses.
+No pre-license coursework is required.

 Can I take the pre-license courses online in Connecticut?